gouliming4437/PyServe/README.md

 - v1.0 2024-11-02: Initial release.

 - v1.1 2024-11-02: Added support for two-level classification tags and created example.md as a template for posts.

+- v1.2 2024-11-03: Added support to handle multiple users and added footer and navigation menu, and improved the template engine to support more complex templates.